duner/statamic-embed-video-plugin/readme.md

 This is a plugin for Statamic to embed videos from YouTube and Vimeo.
 It (optionally) makes use of [FitVids.js][fitvids] to create fluid video embeds for responsive web designs.

 I have had some problems getting this to work on version 4.2 of Statamic but it should work fine on 1.5.
 If you have any questions, just ask me on Twitter [@asduner][twitter], [App.net][adn], or via email at <asduner@gmail.com>.
+I may write more about this on [my blog].
 Special thanks to Jack McDade (@jackmcdade) for his help troubleshooting.

 ##Installation
 According to the Statamic documentation: